magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 part that is fire, send back to be fire.
 The part that is wind, send back to be wind.
 Or will you try to go with them and keep something?
 We come to rely on them for a while; when it’s time for them to go, let them go.
 When they come, let them come.
-All these phenomena, appear and then disappear.
+All these phenomena, *sabhāva,* appear and then disappear.
 That’s all.
 We understand that all these things are flowing, constantly appearing and disappearing.

 Making offerings, listening to teachings, practising meditation, whatever we do should be done for the purpose of developing wisdom.